nottrobin/maas-docs/en/manage-account.md

 ![current users][img__current-users]

-!!!
-Note:
+[note]
 A currently logged in user cannot delete himself from the web UI.
+[/note]

 ## Add a user